mokshgulati/peer2peer-webRTC-app/README.md

 5. Use the media controls to:
    - Toggle audio (🎤)
    - Toggle video (📹)
+   - Share your screen (🖥️)
    - End call (Hang Up button)
 6. Use the chat feature to send text messages during the call
+7. Send files by clicking the attachment icon (📎) in the chat
+8. Download received files by clicking the "Download" button on file messages

 ## Technical Details